Rampage (mascot): Previous Mascots

 Since the Rams started out as an organization in 1937, they have called three cities home.
 Their club has been based in Cleveland, Los Angeles, and St. Louis before returning to Los Angeles in 2016.
 In their 73 years of existence and their three home cities, they have only ever had one mascot before 2010.
 The mascot was a furry creature that resembled a rat more than anything and was named Ramster in the mid-1990s.
-The fans, however, never really took to Ramster and he was terminated in 1996.
+The fans, however, did not take to Ramster and he was terminated in 1996.